ahadali153/findandseek/journals/jasmine_gilson.md

 Today we worked on creating unit tests.
 We were able to get two unit tests to pass.

+## July 17, 2023

+Today we created some more unit tests and managed to get them all to pass.
+We have 3 unit tests for activities and one for geocoding.
+We started working on the frontend more today and divided tasks to group members.
+Ahad and Eli worked on making more forms for the frontend while Artemis and I worked in Figma to start designing the web page layout.
+We worked on creating a logo for our application as well.

-## July 17,2023
+## July 18, 2023

-Today we created some more unit tests.